dreamportdev/Osdev-Notes/05_Scheduling/04_Locks.md

 ## Next Steps

 In this chapter we've implemented a simple spinlock that allows us to protect shared resources.
-Obiously there are other types of locks that could be implemented, each with various pros and cons.
+Obviously there are other types of locks that could be implemented, each with various pros and cons.
 For example the spinlock shown here has the following problems:

 - It doesn't guaren'tee the order of processes accessing it.
 If we have threads A, B and C wanting access to a resource, threads A and B may keep acquiring the lock before C can, resulting in thread C stalling.
 One possible solution to this is called the ticket lock: it's a very simple next step to take from a basic spinlock.
 - It also doesn't prevent a *deadlock* scenario.
 For example lets say thread A takes lock X, and then needs to take lock Y, but lock Y is held by another thread.
 Thread B might be holding lock Y, but needs to take lock X. In this scenario neither thread can progress and both are effectively stalled.